Lazyjimpressions/ourvidz/docs/ARCHITECTURE.md

 Access Control:
-  User Isolation: Users can only access their own data Job Security: Jobs tied to authenticated users
+  User Isolation: Users can only access their own data Admin Access: Full access to all data and functions Job Security: Jobs tied to authenticated users
   Asset Protection: Assets protected by user ownership
 ```